AlexxIT/go2rtc/README.md

 ### Module: Streams

 **go2rtc** support different stream source types.
-You can config one or multiple link as stream source.
+You can config one or multiple links of any type as stream source.

 Available source types: